fbie/cv/index.md

 ## Currently

-Tech Lead, Senior Software Engineer at SimCorp.
+Tech Lead and Lead Software Engineer at SimCorp.

 ## Overview ##